 Easements are part of the larger law of servitudes, which include real covenants and equitable servitudes.
 A servitude is a legal device that creates a right or obligation that runs with the land.
 A right runs with the land when it is enjoyed not only by its initial owner but also by all successors to that owner's benefited property interest.
 A burden runs with the land when it binds not only its initial obligor but also all successors to that obligor's burdened property interest.
 A servitude can be, among other things, an easement, profit, or covenant.
+These interests overlap, and the easements and profits relevant to recording the property interest[.]").
+The Restatement characterizes the profit as a kind of easement. § 1.2.

-These interests overlap, and the Restatement (Third) of Property (Servitudes) (2000) seeks to unify them.22 As a matter of history, however, easement law developed as a distinct set of doctrines, and this chapter gives them separate treatment.23
+Restatement (Third) of Property (Servitudes) (2000) seeks to unify them.
+As a matter of history, however, easement law developed as a distinct set of doctrines, and this chapter gives them separate treatment.